 - Quick and Easy Chicken Madras

 How long does this chutney keep?

 With addition of vinegar acting as a preservative, you can keep the chutney in a sealed container, refrigerated for months.
-Even longer using a canning method.
-The longer it sits, the better the flavor.

 Optional additions to Indian Apple chutney: